dbaylon/patchwork-gh-pages-24/_index/content.md

 ---
 profileimage: "https://media.licdn.com/mpr/mpr/shrinknp_400_400/AAEAAQAAAAAAAAVeAAAAJGFmNmZkZWUwLWYxOTMtNGIyMC05OWJlLTJmZjhhN2UxNGQyYQ.jpg"
-name: "Adrian M Ryan"
+name: "The Workshop Man"
-title: "Education Consultant"
+title: "For the sake of workshop"
 ---

 #### *Adrian is a product manager with 5 years experience building both digital and offline education products.*